Tonary: The later practice of the intonation verses

 The oldest tonaries, especially the Carolingian like those of St. Riquier, Metz, Reichenau and the earliest tonary in a troper of Limoges (F-Pn lat.
 1240), only used the so-called "Byzantine" intonation formulas, as they were discussed by Aurelian of Réôme (Musica disciplina), Regino of Prüm (Tonarius), and Berno of Reichenau (Tonarium).
 But since the 10th century, also biblical verses were used.
 They were composed together in one antiphon with each verse changing the tone and referring to the number of the tonus according to the system of Hucbald (Tonus primus, secundus, terius etc.), similar to Guido of Arezzo's use of the solmization hymn "Ut queant laxis".
 They were several different antiphons as they can be found in the Hartker-Antiphonary or the treatise collection of Montecassino (Ms. Q318, p.
 122–125), but no one became so popular than a compilation of verses taken from the New Testament which started with "Primum querite regnum dei".
 Usually each verse is finished by a long melisma or neuma which clearly show its potential to become a tool of improvisation and composition as well.
 The origin of these verses is unknown.
 In some tonaries, they replaced the Carolingian intonations as in the tonary by Berno of Reichenau, but more often they were written under them or alternated with them in the subsections like in a certain group which Michel Huglo (1971) called the "Toulouse tonaries" (F-Pn lat.
 776, 1118, GB-Lbl Ms. Harley 4951), but also in the tonary of Montecassino.
 Concerning the earliest fully notated chant manuscripts, it seems that the practice of singing the intonation formulas was soon replaced by another practice, that a soloist intoned the beginning of an antiphon, responsorium, or alleluia, and after this "incipit" of the soloist the choir continued.
-These changes between precantor and choir were usually indicated by an asterisk or by the use of maiuscula at the beginning the chant text.
+These changes between precentor and choir were usually indicated by an asterisk or by the use of maiuscula at the beginning the chant text.
 The psalmody could be indicated by an incipit of the required psalm and the differentia notated over the syllables EVOVAE after the communio or introit antiphon.